BGK-DBS/Report/README.md

 Using Visual Studio:
 * Click the IIS express run button in visual studio
-* Swagger UI can be accessed on  https://localhost:7011/swagger/index.html
+* When the solution is running, the Swagger UI can be accessed on  https://localhost:7011/swagger/index.html

 ## Future Enhancements